shavitush/bhoptimer/README.md

 shavit-zones - wouldn't really call it required but it's actually needed to get your timer to start/finish.

 # Todo for 1.5b release
-- [x] Migrate every menu to the new syntax.
+- [x] Migrate every menu to the 1.7 transitional syntax.
-- [ ] Migrate DBI to the new syntax.
+- [x] Migrate DBI to the 1.7 transitional syntax.

 ~ shavit-core:
 - [x] Fix chat colors for CS:S.